Discovering Japan in Spring

 This afternoon we will visit Hida Folk village 99,000 square metre site of sloped and thatched roof houses.
 Modelled on a folk village see demonstrations of traditional crafts.
 This area is known for its Hida-gyu beef given to beef from a black-haired Japanese cattle breed.

-This afternoon we will take the express train to Hiroshima. (approximately 5 hours 30 minutes)
+This morning we will take the express train to Hiroshima. (approximately 5 hours 30 minutes)

 Day 11 Hiroshima